Monday, 3 December 2018

 We stayed close to Darling Harbour, so got to make good use of the new light rail, the building of which is causing major disruptions throughout the city.

-Hopefully, when its finished it will be even better, as the part we traveled on was fairly well used.
+Hopefully, when its finished it will be even better, as the part we travelled on was fairly well used.

-We has a walk around the new Barangaroo headland.
+We had a walk around the new Barangaroo headland.

 Below is a great pic of what it looks like from the air...
 No I didn't take this pic, but its very pretty isn't it!